Colombia Digital Nomad Visa 2026 — Requirements for Remote Workers

 What Changed in 2025-2026

-- No more in-country applications: Attempting to apply from inside Colombia while on a tourist entry is now routinely rejected
+- No more in-country applications: Attempting to apply from inside Colombia while on a tourist entry is now routinely rejected (see our coverage of the 2026 visa enforcement crackdown for the full picture)

 - Freelancer scrutiny: Independent contractors face significantly more documentation requirements than salaried employees